 What causes chronic diarrhea?

-- Infections: These may be caused by bacteria, viruses, or parasites.
+- Infections caused by bacteria, viruses, or parasites

-What are the signs and symptoms of chronic diarrhea?
+What signs and symptoms may happen with chronic diarrhea?

 - Weight loss